The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 There are two reasons for this simple suggestion.

-If you can keep your breathing smooth, calm and evenly paced before you go into a full-blown panic attack, you can often avoid it completely.
+If you can keep your breathing smooth, calm, and evenly paced before you go into a full-blown panic attack, you can often avoid it altogether.

 Ground Yourself

-Panic attacks are instigated and made worse by our misinterpretations, imagination and fear-based beliefs – in other words, our thinking.
+Panic attacks are instigated and made worse by your misinterpretations, imagination, and fear-based beliefs – in other words, your thinking.

 Rather than going down the rabbit hole of fearful thoughts and catastrophic imaginings – leave your thoughts alone.